-- 1. An Educational Component to help members understand the issues Convention is facing in accomplishing its mandate and the difference Member Churches and Convention Organizations should be making locally and globally. - 2.
-A Monitoring Component meeting with the Executive Minister and the Convention Organizations according to a set schedule to assess how they are doing in achieving the Policies within the Limitations. - 3.
-A Policy Review Component reviewing one category of policies each meeting to see if any changes (deletions, additions or amendments) need to be made. - 4.
-A Consent Item Component dealing with any items that need the Council's approval according to the General Operating Bylaw of the Convention or the rules of the government. - 5.
+An Educational Component - to help members understand the issues Canadian Baptists of Atlantic Canada (2021) is facing in accomplishing its mandate and the difference Member Churches and Canadian Baptists of Atlantic Canada (2021) Organizations could (2021) be making locally and globally.

+- 2. A Monitoring Component meeting with the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations according to a set schedule to assess how they are doing in achieving the Policies within the Limitations; to hear both their triumphs and trials (2021). - 3.
+A Policy Review Component reviewing one category of policies each meeting to see if any changes (deletions, additions, or amendments) need to be made. - 4.
+A Consent Item Component dealing with any items that need the Council's approval according to the General Operating Bylaw of the Canadian Baptists of Atlantic Canada (2021) or the rules of the government. - 5.
 A Self Evaluation Component a short debriefing at the end of each meeting as a means of helping the Council stay focused on its task as defined by the General Operating Bylaw (cf., GOBylaw 4.06) and Policy Governance.